ColleagueRiley/RSGL/README.md

 ## button.c
-`examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, an checkbox, a toggle button and a custom button
+`examples/button.c` is an example that shows off how to create and manage buttons using RSGL, these include, a default style button, an checkbox, a toggle button, radio buttons and a custom button

 # Dependencies
   All of RSGL's (non-native) dependencies are built-in,